OpenTimestamps: A Step-by-Step Tutorial

 1. Calculating the Data File Hash Value

-Calculate the hash value associated to the data file to be timestamped; the hash value acts as a digital fingerprint, 'uniquely' identifying the unmodified original document.
+Calculate the hash value associated with the data file to be timestamped; the hash value acts as a digital fingerprint, ‘uniquely’ identifying the unmodified original document.
+The hash is calculated locally inside the browser without disclosing the document to third parties, preserving privacy; no internet connectivity is required.

 2. Submitting the Hash for Attestation

-Submit the hash to a selected set of OpenTimestamps public calendar servers (e.g., btc.ots.dgi.io) for attestation of its existence (timestamp) in the Bitcoin blockchain using a Bitcoin transaction; internet connectivity is required.
+Submit the hash to a selected set of OpenTimestamps public calendar servers (e.g., btc.ots.dgi.io) for attestation of its existence (timestamp) in the Bitcoin blockchain through a Bitcoin transaction; internet connectivity is required.
 The submission receipt is saved locally.

 To avoid the inefficiency of one blockchain transaction for every document hash, a calendar server provides aggregation of multiple hashes in a Merkle tree data structure and performs their attestation in a single transaction, effectively attesting only the Merkle tree root, which is itself a hash value.